frederic-perez/AmE-dictionary/data/idioms.md

 __cinch__
 __cipher<sup>1</sup>__ _n_ :two: __1__ The mathematical symbol (0) denoting absence of quantity; zero. __2__ :two: A person who is unimportant, insignificant, or without influence.
 It refers to the mathematical symbol for zero (0). _I feel like a bit of a cipher in such a large company._
 __circle back (to something)__ :two::hammer:
-__circle the drain__ :two: To be in a state of severe deterioration such that one is approaching inevitable ruin, failure, or death.
+__circle the drain__ :three: To be in a state of severe deterioration such that one is approaching inevitable ruin, failure, or death.
 Usually used in the continuous form. _The company’s closure was inevitable, as it has been circling the drain for the last six months._ _Once you’re circling the drain, it’s easy to slip down it._
 __cisgender__
 __clam__ _n_ :three: __1__ A dollar.
 (Underworld.) _You got a couple of clams I can bum for a little bottle?_
 __clap back__ :dart::two: __1__ _v_ To respond to an insult or criticism, sometimes in a vengeful manner. _Microsoft is clapping back, removing Twitter from its advertising network._ _She calmly clapped back at critics by asserting that her weight is none of their business._ _I’m not proud of it, but I did clap back at the girl who stole my boyfriend by starting a vicious rumor about her._ _OpenAI claps back at The NYT._ __2__ _n_ A response to an insult or criticism, sometimes in a vengeful manner. _I’m not great at the clap back because I get easily flustered by criticism._